Borussia Dortmund: Flaky, fun and a team to be feared after Achraf Hakimi downs Inter | DW | 05.11.2019

 Who needs strikers when you have Achraf Hakimi?
 Well, for most of Wednesday, and for large parts of the season, the answer has been Borussia Dortmund.

-Another Champions League double for the Moroccan, following his decisive brace against Slavia Prague on matchday two, inspired Lucien Favre's side to a stirring comeback win against a side that outclassed them in Milan and threatened to again in their own back yard.
+Another Champions League double for the Moroccan, following his decisive brace against Slavia Prague on Matchday 2, inspired Lucien Favre's side to a stirring comeback win against a side that outclassed them in Milan and threatened to again in their own back yard.
 It's likely to take them through to the knockout stages too.

 But as critical as Hakimi's two angled finishes were in the 3-2 win, Paco Alcacer's impact can't easily be dismissed.
 The Spanish striker, still short of match fitness, came off the bench and immediately set about making the interception that led to Julian Brandt's equalizer.